 Understanding the effect of job insecurity is not a simple matter, as high perceptions of insecurity may be held by workers who already have particular health characteristics, or who are undertaking jobs in which there are other detrimental aspects in terms of job quality.
 Only some of these other factors can be easily observed and controlled for in a scientific study.

 The consequences of insecurity may also depend on factors that moderate the detrimental effects—at both organizational and societal levels.
-If employers and policymakers are to better understand and ameliorate the effects of insecurity in organizations and in society, some knowledge of the practical significance of these moderating factors is needed.
+If employers and policymakers are to better understand and alleviate the effects of insecurity in organizations and in society, some knowledge of the practical significance of these moderating factors is needed.

 Discussion of pros and cons

 A British politician once dismissed fears of unemployment as being “all in the mind,” because this insecurity existed at a time of growing employment.
 However, even in good economic times there are some who fear job loss.
 Moreover, while there is some tendency for overall pessimism, it has been shown that those people who report a high probability of job loss in the coming year are much more likely than others to actually lose their jobs in that time .
-In the aggregate, insecurity tends to be higher in countries with high unemployment, and to increase in each country when unemployment increases, exactly as one would expect .
+In the aggregate, insecurity tends to be higher in countries with high unemployment, and to increase in each country when unemployment increases, exactly as would be expected .

 Job insecurity and choice

 In an uncertain world there are few jobs that do not carry with them some degree of insecurity.
-Indeed, insecurity can be thought of as a disamenity, or an unpleasant disadvantage of a job, in much the same way as it would be to have to accept working in harsh physical conditions.
+Indeed, insecurity can be thought of as a disamenity, or an unpleasant disadvantage of a job, in much the same way as having to work in harsh physical conditions.
 If workers could choose the level of insecurity they are prepared to accept, those who greatly dislike risk would shun insecure jobs, while risk-lovers would opt for the insecure jobs.
 With the risk-averse in the large majority, insecure jobs would acquire a premium that compensates for the disamenity of the insecurity.
 Although the insecurity may pose a health risk for the risk-lovers in the insecure jobs, their higher pay could compensate for this.
 As an illustration, few people would suggest that the insecurity faced by modern football managers should be a matter for public policy measures, given their relatively very high salary levels.

 While trade-offs between pay and risk are widespread, the choice typically facing those in insecure jobs is not between more-secure or less-secure jobs, but between insecure or no jobs.
 Constraints on choice arise because people's circumstances change, for example through their employers’ fortunes, or more generally through varying macroeconomic circumstances.
 The phenomenon of employees finding themselves in jobs with far less security than they would choose can become especially widespread in times of recession.